-As a litigant in person, you are allowed to charge for the work you do if you win your fast track claim and the court awards you costs.
+As a litigant in person (someone who does not have the help of a lawyer), you are allowed to charge for the work you do if you win your fast track claim and the court awards you costs.
 You are also allowed to charge for your expenses, which the court may refer to as “disbursements”.

 What we say in this section about legal costs in fast track claims only applies to non-personal injury cases and road traffic accidents involving no personal injury.
 For information about personal injury and road traffic cases involving personal injury see Legal costs in fast track personal injury cases and road traffic cases involving injury.

 Solicitors charge for their time.
 So, if you are using a solicitor, every time you write, email or phone a solicitor they may charge you for the time they spend reading and thinking about what you write.
 They will charge you for thinking about what advice to give you, giving you advice and talking to you.
 The more you contact them or meet them face to face, the more time they spend writing letters for you, negotiating on your behalf, drafting court documents, taking steps in court proceedings for you or representing you in court hearings, the greater the cost to you.